cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 -  **cross**:  Perform joint fit of all parameters: `combine -M MultiDimFit toy-hgg-125.root --algo=cross --cl=0.68`.
 The output root tree will have one row with the best fit point, and two rows for each parameter, corresponding to the minimum and maximum of that parameter on the likelihood contour corresponding to the specified CL, according to a *N-dimensional chisquare* (i.e. uncertainties on each fitted parameter ***do*** increase when adding other parameters, even if they're uncorrelated).
 Note that the output of this way of running **are not** 1D uncertainties on each parameter, and shouldn't be taken as such.

 -   **contour2d**: Make a 68% CL contour a la minos `combine -M MultiDimFit toy-hgg-125.root --algo contour2d --points=20 --cl=0.68`.
 The output will contain values corresponding to the best fit point (with **quantileExpected** set to -1) and for a set of points on the contour (with **quantileExpected** set to 1-CL, or something larger than that if the contour is hitting the boundary of the parameters).
-Probabilities are computed from the the n-dimensional $$\chi^{2}$$ distribution.
+Probabilities are computed from the the n-dimensional $\chi^{2}$ distribution.
 For slow models, you can split it up by running several times with *different* number of points and merge the outputs (something better can be implemented).
 You can look at the [contourPlot.cxx](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/81x-root606/test/multiDim/contourPlot.cxx) macro for how to make plots out of this algorithm.

 -   **random**: Scan N random points and compute the probability out of the profile likelihood `combine -M MultiDimFit toy-hgg-125.root --algo random --points=20 --cl=0.68`.
 Again, best fit will have **quantileExpected** set to -1, while each random point will have **quantileExpected** set to the probability given by the profile likelihood at that point.

 -   **fixed**: Compare the log-likelihood at a fixed point compared to the best fit. `combine -M MultiDimFit toy-hgg-125.root --algo fixed --fixedPointPOIs <r_fixed,MH_fixed>`.
-The output tree will contain the difference in the negative log-likelihood between the points ($$\hat{r},\hat{m}_{H}$$) and ($$\hat{r}_{fixed},\hat{m}_{H,fixed}$$) in the branch **deltaNLL**.
+The output tree will contain the difference in the negative log-likelihood between the points ($\hat{r},\hat{m}_{H}$) and ($\hat{r}_{fixed},\hat{m}_{H,fixed}$) in the branch **deltaNLL**.

 -  **grid**:  Scan on a fixed grid of points not with approximately N points in total. `combine -M MultiDimFit toy-hgg-125.root --algo grid --points=10000`.
     * You can partition the job in multiple tasks by using options `--firstPoint` and `--lastPoint`, for complicated scans, the points can be split as described in the [combineTool for job submission](#) section.
 The output file will contain a column **deltaNLL** with the difference in negative log likelihood with respect to the best fit point.
 Ranges/contours can be evaluated by filling TGraphs or TH2 histograms with these points.
-    * By default the "min" and "max" of the POI ranges are *not* included and the points which are in the scan are *centered* , eg `combine -M MultiDimFit --algo grid --rMin 0 --rMax 5 --points 5` will scan at the points $$r=0.5, 1.5, 2.5, 3.5, 4.5$$.
-You can instead include the option `--alignEdges 1` which causes the points to be aligned with the endpoints of the parameter ranges - eg `combine -M MultiDimFit --algo grid --rMin 0 --rMax 5 --points 6 --alignEdges 1` will now scan at the points $$r=0, 1, 2, 3, 4, 5$$.
+    * By default the "min" and "max" of the POI ranges are *not* included and the points which are in the scan are *centered* , eg `combine -M MultiDimFit --algo grid --rMin 0 --rMax 5 --points 5` will scan at the points $r=0.5, 1.5, 2.5, 3.5, 4.5$.
+You can instead include the option `--alignEdges 1` which causes the points to be aligned with the endpoints of the parameter ranges - eg `combine -M MultiDimFit --algo grid --rMin 0 --rMax 5 --points 6 --alignEdges 1` will now scan at the points $r=0, 1, 2, 3, 4, 5$.
 NB - the number of points must be increased by 1 to ensure both end points are included.

 With the algorithms **none** and **singles** you can save the RooFitResult from the initial fit using the option `--saveFitResult`.
 The fit result is saved into a new file called `muiltidimfit.root`.